 The Women's Resources Center webpage lists available lactation spaces across the University of Illinois Urbana-Champaign campus.

 Students who, in addition to engaging in academic pursuit, are committed to providing and caring for children have a unique set of needs and experiences, joys and stressors.
 The Student-Parents website provides information about campus and community resources to support student-parents in their educational journey.

 Located at the University of Illinois, CCRS is an agency that works to support the well-being of children and families by promoting the availability of quality child care services in the area.

 Benefits for Graduate Assistants

 There are four types of assistantships: Research Assistant, Pre-Professional Graduate Assistant, Teaching Assistant, and Administrative Graduate Assistant.
-See the Academic Human Resources
+See the Illinois Human Resources

 website for definitions and additional details